Haapsalu: Neighborhoods of Haapsalu

-Healing spas
+Healing by sea mud

-For many years, locals have claimed that the sea mud has a curative effect.
+The sea mud in Haapsalu is claimed to have a curative effect.
 A military doctor, Carl Abraham Hunnius, founded the first mud cure resort in 1825.
-News of the curative mud quickly reached the aristocracy of Saint Petersburg, the capital of the Russian Empire.
-Ever since then, Haapsalu has been a popular summer destination where people from all around the world come for medical treatment.
-Today, there are three mud cure establishments in Haapsalu varying in size and location.
+News of the "curative mud" spread quickly amongst the wealthy customers in then capital city Saint Petersburg, and elsewhere in the former Russian Empire.
+The mud spas were frequented by the Russian imperial Romanov family.
+For almost 200 years, Haapsalu has been a popular summer destination where people from all around the world come for medical treatment.
+At present, there are three "mud cure" establishments in Haapsalu.

-Haapsalu shawl

-In the 19th century, Haapsalu became famous for its shawls, a delicate craft made by local women.

 Other attractions

 The Land of Ilon Wikland (Wiklandia), a recreation centre for children, is set to open in a few years within the town.
-This world-famous book illustrator has been involved with Haapsalu since her childhood.
+Wikland, a famous book illustrator, has had a strong bond with Haapsalu since her childhood.

-The August Blues Festival is held every August in Haapsalu.
+The August Blues Festival is held every year in August in Haapsalu.

-Since 2005 the town hosts Haapsalu Horror and Fantasy Film Festival, an annual film festival dedicated to genre films.
+Since 2005, the town hosts Haapsalu Horror and Fantasy Film Festival, an annual film festival dedicated to genre films.
 In 2017, the pastors of Haapsalu made an open statement calling to end the city's financing of the festival, claiming the horror and violence depicted in the screened films were not fit to represent the resort town image.
 The same year the festival was held to a record-breaking attendance.

+Demographics

 In popular culture

+Pyotr Ilyich Tchaikovsky in 1867 wrote a suite of three pieces for piano during his stay in Haapsalu, titled Souvenir de Hapsal.

+In the 19th century, the town became famous for its "Haapsalu shawls", a delicate craft made by local women.

+Haapsalu has sometimes been called the "Venice of the Baltics" — an apparent exaggeration used mostly to promote the resort town to foreign tourists.

 Haapsalu is site of a fencing school founded by Estonian fencer Endel Nelis, used as the setting of the Finnish-Estonian film The Fencer.